 3-6 INSTRUCTOR, FIELD SUPERVISOR

-Michelle Rose Ulgasan received her MIA Montessori Teaching Certificate in 2012.
-Ms Ulgasan has completed her BA in Psychology, has taken units in Masters in Montessori Education and Special Education, and earned her Certificate for Continuous Profession in Education.
-She is the co-founder and owner of Menti Assorbenti Montessori School (toddler class through preschool) in Quezon City, where she has been teaching as head directress for children ages 2 ½ to 6 for 5 years and serving as Supervising Teacher for interns since 2013.
-She has trained and consulted with 4 preschools in the Philippines and 1 in Pakistan between 2008 and 2011.
+Michelle Ulgasan received her MIA Montessori Teaching Certificate in 2012.
+Ms. Ulgasan has completed her BA in Psychology, has taken units in Master in Montessori Education and Special Education, and earned her Certificate for Continuous Professional Education.
+She is the co-founder and owner of Menti Assorbenti Montessori School (toddler class through preschool) in Quezon City, where she has been teaching as head directress for children ages 2 ½ to 6 for six years and serving as Supervising Teacher for student teachers since 2013.
+She has trained and consulted with four preschools in the Philippines and one in Pakistan between 2008 and 2011.
 She also taught children ages 18 months to 8 years using the Individualized Instruction, Thematic, and Project Approach from 2000 to 2008 at La Mia Scuola and Cambridge Child Development Center where she also served as Operations Head and Corporate Trainer.
 As Corporate Trainer, she conducted trainings in Singapore, Indonesia, Malaysia and the Philippines.
 Ms. Ulgasan actively serves in various capacity as a volunteer for charity and non-profit endeavours.

 Mary is a long-time Canadian A.M.I. primary directress, consultant and the author of “At Home in the Montessori Children’s House” – volumes 1 & 2.
 In 1984, she earned her A.M.I. primary diploma at the Toronto Montessori Institute under the direction of Renilde Montessori, Audrey Sillick and Judy Buckman.
 Since that time, Mary has been a head directress in various primary classrooms throughout south-western Ontario.